 Located close to a major fault line, Bucharest has been shaken by a number of major earthquakes over the years.
 In 1940, more than 300 people died – most of them when the so-called Carlton Block, in Piata Universitatii collapsed – in the first major quake of the modern era.
 Though few other buildings were fully destroyed, many were damaged, and it was the failure to consolidate these buildings effectively that led to the carnage of the 1977 quake.

-Romania's then president, Nicolae Ceausescu, was in Lagos - enjoying a banquet being held in his honour by Nigeria's military dictator Olesegun Obasanjo - when told of the earthquake.
+Romania's dictator Nicolae Ceausescu was in Lagos - enjoying a banquet being held in his honour by Nigeria's equally brutal Olesegun Obasanjo - when told of the earthquake.
 He was initially informed that the entire city of Bucharest had been destroyed: the fact that the city's electricity supply had been completely cut off made communication difficult.
 It was only towards midnight that partial electricity was restored, and Ceausescu was able to talk to ministers in Romania.

 There was certainly great political capital to be made out of the earthquake, and Ceausescu's publicists lost no opportunity in doing so.
-The state-run media reported at great length how the country's emergency systems had functioned perfectly (in fact they hadn't: there was a great shortage of hospital beds for victims) and that though much international help had been offered, little was needed and little had been taken.
+The state-run media reported at great length how the country's emergency systems had functioned perfectly (in fact they hadn't: there was a huge shortage of hospital beds for victims and a lack of blood for transfusions) and that though much international help had been offered, little was needed and little had been taken.

 In fact, almost all the aid that poured in, from specially-trained search dogs to food and drinking water, was gratefully accepted by the desperate Romanian authorities.

 In the long-term, the earthquake changed the face of Bucharest forever.
 More than 40 apartment blocks were totally destroyed, as well as hundreds of houses.